 Disability Rights Wisconsin helps people with disabilities in Wisconsin.
-DRW is the Family Care and IRIS Ombudsman and can help people who are have problems with these long-term care programs.
+Disability Rights Wisconsin is the Family Care and IRIS Ombudsman and can help people who are have problems with these long-term care programs.
 They help people from age 18-59 who are in Family Care, Family Care Partnership, or IRIS.

-They can help with:
+They can:

-- Answer questions or provide information on your rights including rights to medical care - Look for ways to stop issues you have by working with your Managed Care Organizations or IRIS agencies - Help you advocate for yourself - Assist in filing complaints for formal appeals and grievances
+- Answer questions or provide information on your rights including rights to medical care - Look for ways to stop issues you have by working with your Managed Care Organizations or IRIS agencies - Help you advocate for yourself - Assist with filling out paperwork about the problems you are having

-DRW can also help look into abuse and neglect of people with disabilities of any age, even if you aren't using Family Care or IRIS.
-DRW is NOT a place to call in a crisis or emergency.
+Disability Rights Wisconsin can also help look into abuse and neglect of people with disabilities of any age, even if you aren't using Family Care or IRIS. .
+Disability Rights Wisconsin is NOT a place to call in a crisis or emergency.
 You should call 911 if there is an emergency.
 If you have been abused or are neglected, you should contact the County Adult Protective Services or children's protective services unit or the police.

-You can call DRW at 1-800-928-8778.
+You can call Disability Rights Wisconsin at 1-800-928-8778.